The Editorial Team

 FOUNDER & EXECUTIVE EDITOR

 Tony Mecia is the founder and executive editor of The Ledger.
 He’s an award-winning former Charlotte Observer business writer and editor.
 After leaving newspapers, Tony was a freelance writer and then covered business as a staff writer for a national magazine.
 He and his wife have three children.
-They live in Cotswold.
+They live in south Charlotte in the Olde Providence area.

-Lindsey is the Ledger’s staff writer.
-Lindsey writes about local communities, nonprofits, small businesses and many other topics.
-She also produces The Charlotte Ledger Podcast.
-She is a recent graduate of UNC Chapel Hill and lives in NoDa with her puppy, Winston.
+Lindsey is The Ledger’s assistant editor and helps shape and organize our newsletters, podcast, social media and other material, while also writing about local communities, nonprofits, small businesses and other topics.
+In addition to her writing and editing responsibilities, she produces The Charlotte Ledger Podcast.
+She is a graduate of UNC Chapel Hill and lives in NoDa with her puppy, Winston.

 LINDSEY BANKS